US judge temporarily blocks Trump's travel ban nationwide

 Trump has called for a ban on Muslims entering the country, and the travel ban was an effort to make good on that campaign promise, Purcell told the judge.

-Purcell said there was an "overwhelming amount of evidence" to show that the order was directed at the Muslim religion, which is unconstitutional.
+Purcell said there is an "overwhelming amount of evidence" to show the order is unconstitutionally directed at the Muslim religion.

-When the judge questioned the federal government's lawyer, Michelle Bennett, he repeatedly questioned the rationale behind the order.
+The judge then questioned federal government's lawyer, Michelle Bennett, about Trump's rationale.

-Robart, who was appointed to the federal bench by President George W. Bush, asked if there had been any terrorist attacks by people from the seven counties listed in Trump's order since 9/11.
+Robart, an appointee of President George W. Bush, asked if there had been any terrorist attacks since 9/11 by people from the seven counties listed in Trump's order.
 Bennett said she didn't know.

 "The answer is none," Robart said.
 "You're here arguing we have to protect from these individuals from these countries, and there's no support for that."